 Emma also accepts instructions to represent professionals who find themselves designated 'Interested Persons' in inquests.

-With her extensive understanding of inquisitorial proceedings, Emma also welcomes instructions in relation to inquests.
+With her extensive understanding of inquisitorial proceedings Emma also welcomes instructions in relation to inquests, and has experience of advising medical professionals designated as interested persons

-- Undercover Policing Inquiry (ongoing) Second junior counsel to the Undercover Policing Inquiry.
+- Undercover Policing Inquiry (ongoing) Junior counsel to the Undercover Policing Inquiry.

 - Al Sweady Inquiry (2010-2014) Junior counsel to the Inquiry which considered allegations of unlawful killing and mistreatment of individuals detained by the British Army in Iraq in 2004.
 She was involved in every step of the Inquiry, including: